What is Osteoporosis?

 What are the Symptoms of Osteoporosis?

-If you have easily fractured a bone in your body or had a couple of fractures in a short time period, our GP may discuss investigations for osteoporosis.
+If you have easily fractured a bone in your body or had a couple of fractures in a short period, our GP may discuss investigations for osteoporosis.
 Otherwise, there are not many symptoms to indicate you have osteoporosis.

 How is Osteoporosis Diagnosed?